courselabs/kubernetes/labs/deployments/README.md

 </details><br/>

-> The events talk about another object called a ReplicaSet - we'll get to that soon.
+> The events talk about another object called a ReplicaSet - we'll get to that soon

 ## Scaling Deployments